-Steve Berman's young adult novel Vintage: A Ghost Story (Haworth Positronic, 2007) was a Nebula (Andre Norton and Gaylactic Spectrum finalist, and made the GLBT-Round Table of the American Library Association’s Rainbow List of recommended queer-positive books for children and teens.
-His nearly 100 published essays and stories include stories in Teeth: Vampire Tales (Datlow and Windling, eds.), Brave New Love (Guran, ed.), Paper Cities (Sedia, ed.), Phantom (Tremblay and Wallace, eds.), Time Well Bent (Wilkins, ed.), Japanese Dreams (Wallace, ed.), and the forthcoming Wilful Impropriety (Sedia, ed.) and Fungi (Grey and Moreno-Garcia, eds.).
-His collection Trysts: A Triskaidecollection of Queer and Weird Stories (Lethe, 2001) was a Gaylactic Spectrum Other Works finalist and included the short fiction finalist "The Anthvoke"; his second collection, Second Thoughts: More Queer and Weird Stories (Lethe, 2008) includes "Kiss," "Caught by Skin," and "Bittersweet," Gaylactic Spectrum short fiction finalists for 2003, 2006, and 2007, respectively.
+Steve Berman's young adult novel Vintage: A Ghost Story was a Nebula (Andre Norton Award) and Gaylactic Spectrum finalist, and made the GLBT-Round Table of the American Library Association’s Rainbow List of recommended queer-positive books for children and teens.
+He has recently completed the first of a series of novellas chronicling the secret history behind infamous photographer Guglielmo Plüschow.
+Berman’s nearly 100 published essays and stories include stories in Teeth: Vampire Tales (Datlow and Windling, eds.), Brave New Love (Guran, ed.), Paper Cities (Sedia, ed.), Phantom (Tremblay and Wallace, eds.), Time Well Bent (Wilkins, ed.), Japanese Dreams (Wallace, ed.), Wilful Impropriety (Sedia, ed.), Fungi (Grey and Moreno-Garcia, eds.) and All in Fear (Utz, ed.).

-He’s edited the genre anthologies So Fey: Queer Fairy Fiction (Lethe, 2007; Gaylactic Spectrum finalist), Magic in the Mirrorstone (Mirrorstone, 2008), The Touch of the Sea (Lethe, 2012), the annuals Wilde Stories: The Year’s Best Gay Speculative Fiction (Lethe 2008-2011; Lambda finalist in 2008 and 2010), and Heiresses of Russ: The Year’s Best Speculative Fiction (Lethe, 2011-17).
+He’s edited the genre anthologies So Fey: Queer Fairy Fiction (Lethe, 2007; Gaylactic Spectrum finalist), Magic in the Mirrorstone (Mirrorstone, 2008), The Touch of the Sea (Lethe, 2012), Where Thy Dark Eye Glances (Lethe 2013; Shirley Jackson finalist), Bad Seeds (Prime, 2013), Zombies: Shambling Through the Ages (Prime, 2013), Daughters of Frankenstein (Lethe, 2015; Golden Crown Literary finalist), the annuals Wilde Stories: The Year’s Best Gay Speculative Fiction (Lethe 2008-2017; Lambda finalist in 2008 and 2010), and co-edited Heiresses of Russ: The Year’s Best Speculative Fiction (Lethe, 2011-17).